Basic concepts and conventions

 A declaration has the form :- D. where D is syntactically the same as a literal.
 Declarations are identified in this manual by the keyword 'DECLARATION'.

 In Ciao users can define (and document) new declarations.
 New declarations are typically useful when defining extensions to the language (which in Ciao are called packages).
-Such extensions are often implemented as expansions (see Extending the syntax).
+Such extensions are often implemented as expansions (see Packages and language extension).
 There are many such extensions in Ciao.
-The functions library, which provides fuctional syntax, is an example.
-The fact that in Ciao expansions are local to modules (as operators, see below) makes it possible to use a certain language extension in a module without affecting other modules.
+The fsyntax library, which provides fuctional syntax, is an example.
+The fact that expansions in Ciao are local to modules (as operators, see below) makes it possible to use a certain language extension in a module without affecting other modules.

 Operators